 The Husband and Wife keep the assets and debts in their own names.

 Of course, in this example, they may decide to sell the home and divide the proceeds equally or adjust the assets or debts (the Husband taking an extra debt or giving the Wife an asset) so as to equalize the numbers.

 An inheritance, gift from a third party or payment for a personal injury which is received during the marriage but used to pay joint debts or invested into a jointly owned asset or is spent, cannot be deducted.
 One of our lawyers can help determine if you have a deduction.

-The reason debts were incurred does not matter except if for an illegal purpose.
-Your debts (meaning the ones in your name) are yours and your spouse’s debts remain your spouse’s debts, and jointly owed debts are shared.
-But everything is balanced out by the equalization process.
+The reason debts were incurred does not matter except when used for illegal purposes.
+Your debts (meaning the ones in your name) are yours and your spouse’s debts remain your spouse’s debts.
+Jointly owed debts are shared.
+Everything is balanced out by the equalization process.
 If you have more debts than your spouse, your spouse may have to make an equalization payment to balance everything out.

 Some clients get confused because they want to equalize each asset or each debt.
 You have to look at the whole picture, using the formula above, and not look at individual assets or debts.

 In rare cases, it is possible to ask for an “unequal equalization” if ordering an equalization payment according to the normal formula would be “unconscionable.”
 Our lawyers can help you determine if your case would be an exception to the general rule.

 We have seen many people get the equalization calculation wrong, including other lawyers.
 Our lawyers only do family law and work with equalization calculations every day.
 We can help you get it right.